CyberShadow/Digger/README.md

 - Note that the master/stable branch-offs/merges do not happen at the same time as when releases are tagged, so you may need to increase the bisection range accordingly.
 See [DIP75](https://wiki.dlang.org/DIP75) for details.

-### Web interface

-Run `digger-web` to start the web interface, which allows interactively customizing a D version to build.

-If you built `digger-web` from source, you also need to build `digger` itself.

 ### Configuration

 You can optionally configure a few settings using a configuration file.